wewowweb/laravel-svelte-preset/README.md

 ## Why Svelte-3 killer fontend framework?

-* This is already the killer fontend framework in 2021, And It's going to kill Angular,Vue,React...blah blah.. blha.
+- This is already the killer fontend framework in 2021, And It's going to kill Angular,Vue,React...etc by 2025.
-*  Where Vue taken my weeks of stu4dy to just see, how a button-counter component works !
-Damn It ! and the Svelte Just Took Few Hours to Create same this with less code and cleaner concept.
-Yeah I'm slow learner.
-I did some C#.net Project with Desktop Form-App with C#.net Components.
-So, I Was finding similar to something like that for my web projects with a minimum efforts to setup & Develop.
-*
-*  Component in Svelte works like Vb.net/C#.net Desktop Application Components.
+-  Component in Svelte works like Vb.net/C#.net Desktop Application Components.
 This is how much crazy things happening here !!!

 ## Interesting new approaches in frontend family
-* Svelte is an interesting new approach in the JavaScript space, created by [@Rich_Harris](https://twitter.com/Rich_Harris).
+- Svelte is an interesting new approach in the JavaScript space, created by [@Rich_Harris](https://twitter.com/Rich_Harris).
-* While traditional frontend frameworks do the bulk of their work in the browser, Svelte does this in compilation step.
+- While traditional frontend frameworks do the bulk of their work in the browser, Svelte does this in compilation step.
-* They provide a fluid syntax for writing expressive code, but compile it down to small, framework-less vanilla JavaScript.
+- They provide a fluid syntax for writing expressive code, but compile it down to small, framework-less vanilla JavaScript.

 If you don't know what Svelte is, we highly recommend starting with Rich Harris' talk [Rethinking Reactivity](https://youtu.be/AdNJ3fydeao) from YGLF Code Camp 2019, his [introductory blog post](https://svelte.dev/blog/svelte-3-rethinking-reactivity) or - if you're more of a hands-on type - Svelte's [interactive tutorial](https://svelte.dev/tutorial/).

 _This package is still in active development, so you might want to [watch](https://github.com/wewowweb/laravel-svelte-preset/subscription) the repository to be notified of future changes._

-# So Lets see, how we are going set this up for a brand new Laravel-8.x and Svelte-3.x Project.
+#### So Lets see, how we are going set this up for a brand new Laravel-8.x and Svelte-3.x Project.

 #### Setp-1: Create New Laravel-8.x Or Skip to Next Step